robertoallende/hello-mdd/dev_log/02_python_script.md

 ## Implementation
 Will create `hello.py` with the following approach:
+- Use Python 3 as the target version
 - Use Python's built-in `random` module for selection
 - Read the entire hellos.txt file and split into lines
 - Filter out empty lines for robustness